msharibahmed/msharibahmed/README.md

 <br/>
 <br/>

-- 💬 Ask me about Flutter or App📱 Development.
+- 💬 Ask me about Flutter or Native App📱 Development.

 **Languages and Tools:**